bahrus/xtal-in/README.md

 ## Too soon?

 I suspect every grand scheme has a weak point, a place where things don't [quite line up in an orderly fashion](https://www.math.hmc.edu/funfacts/ffiles/20005.7.shtml).
-We now dive into the complex, messy part, and get over it as quickly as possible.
+We now dive into the complex, messy part, and get it over with as quickly as possible.

 Perhaps you spotted the flaw: